Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Discussion of the general convergence statement and its assumptions

 \section{Discussion of the general convergence statement and its assumptions}

-Theorem~\ref{thm:conv} is a local statement with respect to $x$, claiming convergence only in a region $\dom\lift$ in which the transversality conditions are uniformly satisfied, and restricting the times $\tskip$ and $\deltat$ such that the slow flow $M_\epsilon(t;g_\epsilon(x))$ cannot leave the slightly larger region $\dom\restrict$ for the times $t=\tskip$ and $t=\tskip+\deltat$.
+Theorem~\ref{thm:conv} is a local statement with respect to $x$, claiming convergence only in a region $\dom\lift$ in which the transversality conditions are uniformly satisfied.
+One has to restrict the times $\tskip$ and $\deltat$ such that the slow flow $M_\epsilon(t;g_\epsilon(x))$ cannot leave the region $g_\epsilon(\dom\restrict)$ for the times $t=\tskip$ and $t=\tskip+\deltat$.
 This is appropriate because in many cases, during continuation or projective integration the maps $\restrict$ and $\lift$ get adapted (for example, for the traffic problem investigated in Section \ref{sec:eqfree}, $\lift$ is varied along the curve of macroscopic equilibria).